Design System for an AI-enabled Analytics Platform

 The internal analytics platform supported multiple departments across the organization.
 Over time, the team had grown organically, with different designers and developers creating components as needed.
 As new designers joined, the lack of a shared system slowed down projects, led to inconsistent interfaces, and created confusion during reviews.

-To solve this, the team asked me to return as a freelance designer and take the lead on building a unified design system in Figma.
+To solve this, the team asked me to return as a designer and take the lead on building a unified design system in Figma.
 They needed more than a UI kit.
 They wanted a system that could scale, enforce accessibility standards, and reflect their analytics-focused use cases.
 The system also had to support new AI-enabled features that required consistent interaction patterns and adaptive feedback elements.

 My Role